organisciak/dissertation/document/6_subjective.md

 while grokkers are likely to mimic that.

-On average, individual grokkers scored $0.50$, well below the $0.83$, average score of a requestor on their own sample pair.
+On average, individual grokkers scored $0.50$, well below the $0.83$, average score of a requester on their own sample pair.
 There was a large variation in imitation ability among grokking workers, with average scores ranging from $0.38$ to $0.67\ $for the five individual grokkers.
 For comparison, the best grokked sample for each condition achieved a score of $0.69$.
 Figure XX10 shows how this varies across $k$, with